-- No language barrier: The university courses are mostly taught in English language and sometimes in the local language, Bahasa if you so desire.
-With English been used to study in the institutions, adapting in terms of language is then no issue for foreign students.
+The university courses are mostly taught in English and sometimes in the local language, Bahasa, if you so desire.
+With English being used to study in the institutions, adapting in terms of language is then no issue for foreign students.

-- Welcoming locals: the Indonesian citizens are very welcoming to foreigners making the environment student-friendly for foreign students.
-With delicious cuisines and rich culture, Indonesia allows foreigners to explore and enjoy its environment without restrictions.
+The Indonesian citizens are very welcoming to foreigners, making the environment student-friendly for foreign students.
+With its delicious cuisine and rich culture, Indonesia allows foreigners to explore and enjoy its environment without restrictions.

-- Low cost of living: living and studying in Indonesia is relatively cheap when compared to another study abroad destinations.
-The food, transportation, and also accommodation do not necessarily consume a lot of your finances and you can live a quality and decent lifestyle.
+Living and studying in Indonesia is relatively cheap when compared to other study abroad destinations.
+Food, transportation, and accommodation do not necessarily consume a lot of your finances, and you can live a quality and decent lifestyle.

-- Easy visa: to access an Indonesian student study visa is quite easy, all that is needed is to meet the required criteria and provide necessary documents, and then, you can apply for the study visa.
+Accessing an Indonesian student study visa is quite easy; all that is needed is to meet the required criteria and provide the necessary documents, and then you can apply for the study visa.
 Studying in the country is not as stressful as preparing to study in other places.

 Indonesian education is usually categorized as a top standard with more international students trooping to the country from all around the world.
 Indonesia with over 1000 universities that are well equipped with good instructors and courses makes it a sure bet for many students who looks forward to a study abroad option.
 Although most of its universities are privately owned, the tuition fee is still affordable when compared to countries like the USA, UK, Australia, and the likes.
 With a diverse culture and great natural environment, Indonesia is always welcoming to international students and foreigners alike.
 Its serene environment makes it student-friendly and its locals are very accommodating.
 Thinking of studying abroad in a different environment yet exploring and enjoying nature, Indonesia is a sure bet.